znsio/specmatic-documentation/documentation/troubleshooting.md

 Then status 200
 ```

-Run it using `java -jar path/to/qontract.jar stub order.qontract`.
+Run it using `java -jar path/to/specmatic.jar stub order.spec`.

 Then run `curl http://localhost:9000/order/abc`, and you'll get an error looking like this.